Nam-Duong427/CTF/reverse engineering/WinAntiDbg0x100/solution.md

 This challenge binary file is a Windows console application and you can start with running it using cmd on Windows.
 Challenge can be downloaded [here](https://artifacts.picoctf.net/c_titan/54/WinAntiDbg0x100.zip) .
 Unzip the archive with the password picoctf
 ## Solution
-Download and unzip the file given, we have a .exe file
+Download and unzip the file given, we have a .exe file.
 ```
 └─$ file WinAntiDbg0x100.exe
 WinAntiDbg0x100.exe: PE32 executable (console) Intel 80386, for MS Windows, 5 sections